gridstatus/gridstatusio/README.md

 ## Open Source

 If you prefer to use an open source library that fetches data directly from the source, you can check out the [github repo](https://github.com/kmax12/gridstatus).
-For more information on Hosted API vs Open Source API, please see this [guide](https://api.gridstatus.io/docs#section/Getting-Started/Open-Source)

 ## Get Help